ChinaMadlife/PYNQ/docs/source/2_getting_started.rst

 To set up the board:

-   1. Change the *boot* jumper to **SD** (Set the board to boot from the Micro-SD card)
+   1. Make sure the *boot* jumper to **SD** (Set the board to boot from the Micro-SD card)

+   2. Make sure the *power* jumper is set to **USB** if you are powering from a USB cable.
+(Set to **REG** if using a power adapter)

-   2. Insert the **Micro SD** card loaded with the PYNQ-Z1 image into the board.
+   3. Insert the **Micro SD** card loaded with the PYNQ-Z1 image into the board.
 (The Micro SD slot is underneath the board)

-   3. Connect the USB cable to your PC/Laptop, and to the **PROG/UART** (J14) on the board
+   4. Connect the USB cable to your PC/Laptop, and to the **PROG/UART** (J14) on the board

-   4. Connect the Ethernet cable into your board, and directly to your computer or to a router/network switch that your computer is connected to.
+   5. Connect the Ethernet cable into your board, and directly to your computer or to a router/network switch that your computer is connected to.

-   5. **Turn on** the power switch on the board
+   6. **Turn on** the power switch on the board

    When you power on the board, you should see a *Red LED* indicating that the board is powered.
-After a few seconds, you should see a *Green LED* (LD12/DONE), indicating a bitstream has been downloaded to the programmable logic.
+After a few seconds, you should see a *Yellow/Green LED* (LD12/DONE), indicating a bitstream has been downloaded to the programmable logic.
 This is also a good indication that the boot process has started correctly.

 After about 30 seconds the board should finish booting.
-You should see all the LEDs flash, and the yellow LEDs will remain on.
+You should see the two color LEDs flash blue, and the four yellow/green user LEDs flash and remain on once the system is ready.
 You can then connect to the board from your browser.

 Connect to the board
 ==================================

 You need to make sure your board can connect to your computer or network correctly.
 You will need to know the hostname or the IP address of the board.
-By default, if the board is connected to a router or network with a DHCP server, it will get an IP address automatically.
+If the board is connected to a router or network with a DHCP server, it will get an IP address automatically.
 You can then use the board hostname to connect to it.
 The default hostname is ``pynq``.

 If you connect your board directly to the Ethernet port of your PC, the board will automatically assign itself a static IP address (``192.168.2.99`` by default).
 To allow the board and computer to communicate, you can  manually configure your computer to have an IP address in the same range (e.g. 192.168.2.1).
 See the  `Appendix: Assign your PC/Laptop a static ip address <17_appendix.html#assign-your-laptop-pc-a-static-ip-address>`_